-AI Ethics: Navigating the Moral Minefield
+AI Ethics: Navigating the Moral Minefield of Artificial Intelligence

 - Bias and Discrimination: AI systems can perpetuate and amplify existing biases, leading to unfair treatment of individuals or groups.
 For instance, facial recognition technology has been shown to be biased against people of color.